Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 endpoints.
 Once the data is inspected and analyzed, often the data is no longer needed.

-To help with the task os expiring old data, the latest release incorporates the `Server.Utils.DeleteManyFlows` and `Server.Utils.DeleteMonitoringData` artifacts which allow users to remove older collections.
+To help with the task of expiring old data, the latest release incorporates the `Server.Utils.DeleteManyFlows` and `Server.Utils.DeleteMonitoringData` artifacts which allow users to remove older collections.
 This helps to manage disk usage and reduce